 The Emergency Arbitrator Provisions apply only to parties that are signatories to the arbitration agreement that is relied upon for the application or successors to such signatories.

-Furthermore, the Emergency Arbitrator Provisions shall not apply if:
+The Emergency Arbitrator Provisions do not apply if:

 Finally, parties may agree that the Emergency Arbitrator Provisions apply to arbitration agreements concluded before 1 January 2012.

 Step 1: Familiarise yourself with the Emergency Arbitrator Provisions by reviewing article 29 of the Rules and Appendix V – Emergency Arbitrators Rules.